James Wilson Morrice: Biography

-Morrice was born in Montreal, Quebec, the son of a merchant, and studied law in Toronto from 1882 to 1889.
+Morrice was born in Montreal, Canada East, the son of a merchant, and studied law in Toronto from 1882 to 1889.
 In 1890 he left to study painting in England.
 The next year he arrived in Paris, where he studied at the Académie Julian from 1892 to 1897.
 At the Académie Julian, he befriended Charles Conder and Maurice Prendergast, and also met Robert Henri.
+Also in 1896, he began to paint his small sketches on wooden panels, called "pochades".
 He then took lessons at the atelier of Henri Harpignies, who encouraged his students to paint en plein air.

 Morrice continued to live in Paris until the First World War, although he spent most of his winters in Canada and travelled widely abroad.
-He made many connections in the intellectual circles of Paris, while also remaining in touch with the Canadian art world.
-He exhibited at the Salon d'Automne (1905) and joined the Canadian Art Club in Toronto (1907).
+He was influenced by the art work he saw in Paris such as the Fauves at the 1905 Salon d'Automne (which he participated in) along with the several other Parisian art societies with which he exhibited regularly, while also remaining in touch with the Canadian art world.
+He joined the Canadian Art Club in Toronto (1907).

 During this period he was also in contact with the literary milieu, with English expatriate intellectuals living in Paris, such as W. Somerset Maugham, Arnold Bennett, and Clive Bell.
 In 1911, he wrote Edmund Morris that there was excitement in London over the Post-Impressionism exhibition.
 As he wrote,Everybody laughed and jeered but with a few exceptions it consisted of good things - art that will last.
 In the winters of 1912 and 1912-1913, he stayed in Tangiers.
 His second trip coincided with a trip by Matisse whom he met and with whom he exchanged ideas about art.
 He was elected an honorary non-resident member of the Royal Canadian Academy in 1913.

 With the advent of World War I, Morrice went to Montreal, and then to Cuba.
 There he began to succumb to alcoholism.
 The output of his last period is uneven and infrequent.
 In the summer of 1922 he travelled to Algiers, where he painted with Albert Marquet.
 This would be the last time that he painted, as his health began to rapidly deteriorate.
 He died, aged 58, in Tunis.